ricsanfre/pi-cluster/docs/_docs/service-mesh.md

    Since Traefik needs to talk to Kubernetes API using HTTPS standard port, to implements its own routing and load balancing mechanism, this mode of execution breaks Traefik unless outbound communications using port 443 skips the linkerd-proxy.

-   For making Traefik works with its own loadbalancing/routing mechanism, the following command need to be executed.
+  For making Traefik work with its own loadbalancing/routing mechanism, the following command needs to be executed.

    ```shell
    kubectl get deployment traefik -o yaml -n kube-system | linkerd inject --ingress --skip-outbound-ports 443 - | kubectl apply -f -